The eleven dimensional supergravity equations on edge manifolds: Gauged operator construction

 By adding the gauge term to the first equation of $\tilde S$ we get an operator $Q$, which is a map from the space of symmetric 2-tensors and closed 4-forms to itself:

 which is the main object of study below.

-As discussed in Lemma 2.2 in~\cite{MR1112625}, $Ric(g)+ng-\phi(t,g)=0$ holds if and only if $id: (M,g)\rightarrow (M,t)$ is harmonic and $Ric(g)+ng=0$ when $(t,g)$ satisfies certain regularity restrictions.
+As discussed in Lemma 2.2 in~\cite{MR1112625}, $\Ric(g)+ng-\Phi(g,t)=0$ holds if and only if $id: (M,g)\rightarrow (M,t)$ is harmonic and $\Ric(g)+ng=0$ when $(t,g)$ satisfies certain regularity restrictions.
 We will show that the gauged equations here yield the solution to the supergravity equations in a similar manner.

 We first prove a gauge elimination lemma for the linearized operator $dQ$ which is computed in Proposition~\ref{Linearization}.
 As can be seen from (\ref{operatorQ}), only the first part (the map on 2-tensors) involves the gauge term, therefore we restrict the discussion to the first part of $dQ$.
-We use $dQ_g(k,H)$ to denote the linearization of the tensor part of $Q$ along the metric direction at the point $(g,F)$, which acts on $(k,H)\in \Gamma(K)$.
-First we give the following gauge-breaking lemma for the linearized operator, which is adapted from Theorem 4.1 and Theorem 4.2 in~\cite{kantor2009eleven}.
+We use $dQ_g(k,H)$ to denote the linearization of the tensor part of $Q$ given by